jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DemographicsAsRecorded.page.md

 An extension to capture Demographics details recorded as at the time of the care record change.

 ### Purpose
-This extension extends the Provenance resource to capture Demographics details recorded as at the time of the care record change.
+This extends the Provenance resource to capture Demographics details recorded as at the time of the care record change.
+This will be used to ensure that patient record items are assigned to the correct patient record within the Care Data Repository.

 ### Context of Use
-This extension may be used on the following element(s):
+This extension may be used on the following profile(s):
 * Provenance

 ### Formal Views of Extension Content